 Adoption was a decision that I came to after lots of soul-searching.
 Choosing an open adoption plan was not only great for me, but I knew it would ultimately benefit my daughter.
 I wanted her roots to be transparent while she was growing up.
 I wanted her to know she was (and is!) loved.
 Children placed through open adoption benefit from a stronger sense of identity, surrounded by love from their adoptive parents and birth parents.
 My daughter won’t have to wonder where she came from.

 And because of open adoption, Ashley and Michael know my daughter’s family medical history.
 Some of the info I shared when I made an adoption plan was important genetic information.
 Knowing my daughter’s family health history could mean the difference between life and death.
 My daughter will need to know that her mother’s side of the family has a history of high blood pressure.
 This info could be life-saving!

 As a pregnant woman who was scared and alone, it was a relief to find out I had so many choices.
 Choosing adoption is a personal decision for everyone.
 For me, the benefits of open adoption were obvious.
-It means I’m not spending my life wondering if my child is safe, and if I had made the right choice.
+It means I’m not spending my life wondering if my child is safe and if I’d made the right choice.
 Open adoption was the right choice for my daughter and me.
-Now we both have a chance to explore our dreams and take control of our futures.”
+Now we both can explore our dreams and take control of our futures.”